npach/blog/menu/about.md

 ---
 layout: page
-title: Welcome to Lagrange!
+title: Ready to CHECKOUT?
 permalink: /about
 ---

-Lagrange is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
-Below you can find everything you need to get started.
+CHECKOUT is a blog.
+The purpose of this blog is to blog.
+Below you can find everything you need.

 ### Getting Started

-[Getting Started]({{ site.github.url }}{% post_url 2015-10-10-getting-started %}): getting started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+Reading skills.
+English.
+Some Spanglish.
+Some very inaccurate Spanish.
+Time.

 ### Example Content